MooersLab/ofat4xtals/README.md

 This approach minimizes using expensive and toxic chemicals in the crystallization solution.
 This is a greener approach to crystallization experiments.

-This approach also allows you to reuse the crystallization tray because you are not withdrawing components from the reservoir solution that may not truly be RNase-free despite your efforts to clean out the reservoir between uses.
+This approach also allows you to reuse the crystallization tray because you are not withdrawing components from the reservoir solution that may not be RNase-free despite your efforts to clean the reservoir between uses.
 The recycling of crystallization plates saves money and reduces plastic waste.

 If you make the reservoir solutions according to the standard protein crystallization practice, you can change the volume to 1,000 microliters.